An Exact Solution Algorithm for the Bi-Level Optimization Problem of Electric Vehicles Charging Station Placement: Formulation

 where $D_{rs}$ represents the total potential demand between origin $r$ and destination $s$.
 We assume that users only contribute to demand if there is at least one feasible path between their origin and destination.
 Consequently, we are making demand conditional on network feasibility rather than simply routing existing demand as in classical TAP formulations.

-Let $v_l$ be the total time spent charging at station $l$ per hour aggregated over all EV users who stop there.
-In other words, $v_l$ represents the total time EV users collectively spend charging at station $l$ per hour.
+Let $v_l$ be the total flow of vehicles charging at station $l$ per unit time.
 We can only have a positive value for $v_l$ if the decision is to build a charging station there.
 Constraint \eqref{eq:ev_activation_limit} shows this linking relation between $v_l$ and $y_l$.
 So if $y_l$ is 0, then $v_l$ must be 0 too.
-In constraint \eqref{eq:ev_node_flow_def}, $\gamma^{\pi}_{l}$ is the amount of time (in hours) that a vehicle traveling along path $\pi$ must spend charging at station $l$, and $h_\pi$ is the flow on that path.
-Therefore, $v_l$ is equal to the sum of total charging time per unit time spent at station $l$, where $l$ is one of the nodes of that path and $l$ is not the origin or destination of path $\pi$.
-We have assumed that the total charging cost for each user depends on their battery level prior to charging, and there is no congestion or delay at the charging stations, because our model implicitly assumes that stations are designed with adequate capacity to meet demand.
-In practice, this assumption can be satisfied by proper sizing of the charging infrastructure (that is, installing sufficient charging ports) based on the demand patterns identified by our model.
-Our problem focuses on strategic placement, not detailed operational dynamics.
-Queuing effects and congestion are second-order phenomena that can be addressed in a separate operational model.
+In constraint \eqref{eq:ev_node_flow_def}, $\phi^{\pi}_{l} \in \{0,1\}$ indicates whether a vehicle traveling along path $\pi$ charges at station $l$, and $h_\pi$ is the flow on that path.
+Therefore, $v_l$ is equal to the total flow of vehicles that stop to charge at station $l$.
+To capture congestion effects at charging stations, we model the waiting and service time as a flow-dependent function $t_l(v_l)$, where higher demand leads to increased delays.
+This reflects the realistic scenario where stations with limited capacity experience congestion as more users arrive.

+The third term in the objective function captures the path-dependent charging cost.
+Let $\gamma^{\pi}_{l}$ denote the amount of time (in hours) that a vehicle traveling along path $\pi$ must spend charging at station $l$, which depends on the battery level upon arrival.
+The total charging cost for path $\pi$ is defined as $c^{\pi} = \sum_{l \in \mathcal{C}} (c + \tau) \cdot \gamma_l^{\pi}$, where $c$ is the charging price per unit of time and $\tau$ is value of time which converts waiting time to recharge to equivalent cost.
+This formulation ensures that vehicles arriving with different battery states pay different amounts based on how much they actually need to charge.